influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/query_language/data_exploration.md

 ### Examples

-#### Example 1: Use a regular expression to specify field keys and tag keys
+#### Example 1: Use a regular expression to specify field keys and tag keys in the SELECT clause
 ```
 > SELECT /l/ FROM "h2o_feet" LIMIT 1